-Use the videos and step-by-step drawing instructions below to learn how to draw Sandy Cheeks from SpongeBob SquarePants.
+Use the video and step-by-step drawing instructions below to learn how to draw Gary the Snail from Spongebob Squarepants!
 Stay tooned for more tutorials!

 The written step-by-step video tutorial:

 Intro: Start off with a pencil sketch.
 In the beginning stages, don’t press down too hard.
 Use light, smooth strokes for sketching.